 To apply electronically, you must follow the instructions for this funding announcement at Grants.gov.
-Please note that we will not accept applications through mail or courier delivery, in-person delivery, email, or fax.
+Please note that we will not accept applications through mail or courier delivery, in-person delivery, email, or fax information about applying electronically through the site as well as the hours of operation.

-You can locate the Grants.gov downloadable application package for this program by using a keyword, the program name, or the Catalog of Federal Domestic Assistance Number for this program.
+You can locate the Grants.gov downloadable application package for this program by using a keyword, the program name, or the Assistance Listing Number for this program.